-Roberts also points out that one of the benefits of using kratom is that there isn’t a decrease in performance as it occurs when you use opiates or opioids.
+Roberts also points out that one of the benefits of using kratom is that there isn’t a decrease in performance as it occurs.

 Luckily, these issues don’t seem to occur to any great degree with kratom use.
 Making them a much better choice for most people who want to use kratom as a pre-workout or performance enhancer.

 There are also some studies related to kratom that could point towards it being a great choice in this arena.